 You can see what's changed by clicking the link below.

 We ran our first public consultation between 29th March and 26th April 2021 to gather views from the local community about the future of the site.

 Your feedback helped us design proposals for a new affordable housing development consisting of 32 homes for social rent and Shared Ownership, which we shared with the community at a public exhibition on Thursday 9 September 2021.
 Members of the public were also able to submit their views online via this page, between 10 - 24 September.

 You can view the proposals as showcased at the public exhibition by clicking the link below.

 What happens next?

-We're now refining the designs based on feedback received from local residents and stakeholders.
-We're aiming to submit a planning application to B&NES Council in late autumn/winter 2021.
+We've submitted our planning application to B&NES Council in December 2021 and we're currently waiting for determination.
 Depending on planning consent, we could start works on site at Walnut Buildings by spring 2023 and complete the development by summer 2024.

 Why redevelop Walnut Buildings?